MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/windows/universal.md

 [!INCLUDE [temp](../../_shared/concept-rename-note.md)]
 ::: moniker-end

 Universal Windows Platform (UWP) is a common app platform available on every device that runs Windows 10.
-Azure Pipelines and Team Foundation Server (TFS) provide a highly customizable continuous integration (CI) process to automatically build and package your UWP app whenever your team pushes or checks in code.
-In this quickstart you learn how to define your CI process.
+Azure Pipelines and Team Foundation Server (TFS) provide a highly customizable continuous integration (CI) pipeline to automatically build and package your UWP app whenever your team pushes or checks in code.
+In this quickstart you learn how to define your CI pipeline.

 ## Prerequisites